 Radiographic studies are most helpful in establishing a diagnosis.
 In ankylosing spondylitis, sacroiliitis is usually bilateral, symmetric, and gradually progressive over years.
 The lesions progress from blurring of the subchondral bone plate to irregular erosions of the margins of the sacroiliac joints (pseudowidening) to sclerosis, narrowing, and finally, fusion.
 Erosions of the subchondral bone of the sacroiliac joint generally are seen earlier in the lower portion of the joint (because this portion is lined by synovium) and on the iliac side (due to the thinner cartilage covering this side of the joint).
 The spondylitis of ankylosing spondylitis starts in the lumbar or thoracolumbar spine and progresses proximally in a continuous fashion.
 The radiographic signs of ankylosing spondylitis are due to enthesitis, particularly of the annulus fibrosus.
-Early radiographic signs include squaring of the vertebral bodies caused by erosions of the superior and inferior margins of these bodies, resulting in loss of the normal concave contour of the annulus fibrosus.

-terior surface of the vertebral bodies.
-The inflammatory lesions at vertebral entheses may result in sclerosis of the superior and inferior margins of the vertebral bodies, called shiny corners (Romanus lesion).
-Ossification of the annulus fibrosus leads to the radiographic appearance of syndesmophytes, which, in ankylosing spondylitis, typically are marginal.
+Early radiographic signs include squaring of the vertebral bodies caused by erosions of the superior and inferior margins of these bodies, resulting in loss of the normal concave contour of the anterior surface of the vertebral bodies.
+The inflammatory lesions at vertebral entheses may result in sclerosis of the superior and inferior margins of the varies of the superior and inferior margins of the radiographic appearance of syndesmophytes, which, in ankylosing spondylitis, typically are marginal.
 Over time, development of continuous (bridging) syndesmophytes may result in a bamboo spine, which, essentially, is fused (Fig.1).